sehailey/markovs-bookstore/README.md

 ## Read Titles

-The first step is to parse the text file of titles into a JavaScript array.
+The first step is to parse the text file of titles into a JavaScript array on the backend.

 ```javascript
 const fs = require('fs')